 Guidelines on the correct use of regulatory signs prescribed by the traffic signs regulations.
 These include prohibited turns, waiting and loading restrictions, bus and cycle lanes, for example.
 There is also a comprehensive section dealing with the signing of speed limits.

 Warning signs are used to alert drivers to potential danger ahead.
 They indicate a need for special caution by road users and may require a reduction in speed or some other manoeuvre.
 This reprinted edition includes 4 minor amendments and the addition of Appendix A, note 7.

 Chapter 5 road markings (ISBN 9780115524790)

-Road markings serve a very important function in conveying to road users information and requirements which might not be possible using upright signs.
-They have the advantage that they can often be seen when a verge-mounted sign is obscured, and, unlike such signs, they can provide a continuing message.
+Road markings serve a very important function in conveying to road users information and requirements that might not be possible using upright signs.
+They have the advantage that they can often be seen when a verge-mounted sign is obscured and, unlike such signs, they can provide a continuing message.

 Chapter 7 the design of traffic signs (ISBN 9780115524806)

 How sign faces are designed.
 This chapter does not include the various methods by which signs are constructed and mounted.
 It supersedes Local Transport Note ‘2/94 directional informatory signs interim design notes’, which was withdrawn in 1997.

 Chapter 8 (part 1) road works and temporary situations – design (ISBN 9780115530517)

 Guidance for the design of temporary traffic management arrangements which should be implemented to facilitate maintenance activities or in response to temporary situations.
 For enquiries and comments regarding this chapter, email firstname.lastname@example.org.

 Chapter 8 (part 2) road works and temporary situations – operations (ISBN 9780115530524)